M66B/XPrivacyLua/README.md

 * Read clipboard
 * Record audio

-More restrictions will be add over time.
+More restrictions will be added over time.

 Compatibility
 -------------